 Many of the issues we faced, along with so many other people through the difficult days of this pandemic, can be treated with cognitive therapy.
 Problems ranging from, anxiety or panic, to anger, depression, or substance abuse can all expect good results when the patient works well with their therapist.

-With the help of BetterHelp.com, the treatment can be pursued with a therapist either online or face to face.
+With the help of BetterHelp.com, you can learn more about cognitive psychotherapy, as well as how this type of treatment can be pursued either online or face to face.
 We feel strongly that this is an important point, especially with the situation that we face with restrictions and social distancing for the foreseeable future.

 Of course, choosing a therapist is an extremely important part of this process, or any therapy, so let’s take a look at a few ideas we have gleaned from our recent situation.